xswitch/odin_tictactoe/README.md

 # odin_tictactoe

+> Add icons to player creation to keep it more centralized

 > Events for winning, losing, and ties
 >> Update score - Give option to play again and change mark
 >> Remove ability to place marks until a new game is started.